girs1982/GanstaWifiCyberPunker/README.md

 btn 8 - crack password (connective mode , wordlist Roclyou.txt must be in / folder sd card)

 btn 9 - deaunteficator only yours select network

+source codes only for winner in telegramm game @GanstaApp_bot